jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
 Later in life when I was in my late 20s, I would come to find out that the contributing factor to them beginning to explore options was because I was struggling to focus, a bit hyper, trouble making friends, and getting picked on due to all of those.
-Because of my ADHD.
+Those were all symptoms.
 {{% /note %}}

 ---